Choose your source

 Goodreads. (n.d.).
 Most read this week in fantasy.
 Retrieved October 28, 2020, from https://www.goodreads.com/genres/most_read/fantasy

-For these kinds of sites with no publication date that are referenced using a retrieval date, you should also use “n.d.” whenever you refer to them in your text:
+For these kinds of sites with no publication date that are cited using a retrieval date, you should also use “n.d.” whenever you cite them in your text:

 (Goodreads, n.d.)